eyalmutzary/pose-game/README.md

 4. **UI Design:** Figma was used to design the user interface.
 5. **Server-Client Interaction:**
    - The FastAPI server receives images and returns the detected postures.
-   - The React client handles gameplay mechanics, displaying postures, and scoring.
+   - The React (NextJS) client handles gameplay mechanics, displaying postures, and scoring.

 ## Installation Locally